Skip to content

 • Be 18 years of age or older

-• Already be practicing regenerative organic production methods
+• Currently practice, or will practice regenerative organic production methods

 • Provide written documentation of landowner’s approval to transition if renting/leasing